UtkarshShankar12/UtkarshShankar12/README.md

 ### Hi there, I'm Utkarsh - aka [UtkarshShankar12] 👋

-## I'm a Studnet , Gamer and Coder
+## I'm a Student  , Gamer and Coder

 - 🔭 I’m currently working on a [C#]!
 - 🥅 2020 Goals: Learn C# and C++ language